xapp-ai/documentation/help/channels/chat-widget.md

 ## Installation

-Below are links to our installation guide by webstie platform.
+Below are links to our installation guide by website platform.

 - **WordPress**: [Install Chat Widget on WordPress](/help/install/wordpress)
 - **Drupal**: [Install Chat Widget on Drupal](/help/install/drupal)